Stroud: Campaigns

 In 2000 Stroud District Council gave permission for the Victorian landmark Hill Paul building to be demolished.
 After thwarting demolition, local activists formed a company and sold enough shares at £500 each to take an option on the building, which they passed on to a local developer.
 The building has now been restored and converted into apartments (see photo on the right).
 The full records of the Hill Paul building campaign are with the Gloucestershire Archivist at D9242/Accession 11679/3.

 The Save Stroud Hospitals Taskforce has been campaigning since spring 2006 against a range of cuts to health services in and around Stroud, with thousands of people taking part in street demonstrations.
 Stroud Maternity Hospital was saved in September 2006.

 The Uplands Post Office branch in Stroud was one of 26 in the county to shut as part of a nationwide programme to cut losses.

 Following local opposition, the Post Office agreed to talks with civic chiefs to look at how it could reopen.
 The town council agreed to provide £10,000 of funding for the service in 2008 and up to £25,000 for 2009.
 In November 2008 it was confirmed that Stroud has become only the second place in Britain to save one of its Post Offices.

 In September 2010 the BNP scrapped plans to move their national media centre to Stroud after protests by local residents.

 In February 2012 NHS managers agreed to halt plans for Stroud General Hospital to be run by a social enterprise after local residents mounted a legal challenge in the High Court.

 Business

-There is still a small textile industry (the green baize cloth used to cover snooker tables and the cloth covering championship tennis balls is made here), but today the town functions primarily as a centre for light engineering and small-scale manufacturing, and a provider of services for the surrounding villages.
-Stroud is a Fairtrade Town.

-The Stroud and Swindon Building Society had its headquarters here until it merged with the Coventry Building Society in September 2010.
+The Stroud and Swindon Building Society had its headquarters there until it merged with the Coventry Building Society in September 2010.
 The building is now the headquarters of the renewable energy provider Ecotricity.

 Damien Hirst owns the 'Science' facility in Stroud which produces his art.

 In September 2009, the Stroud Pound Co-operative launched the Stroud Pound as an attempt to reinforce the local economy and encourage more local production.
 The currency's design follows that of the Chiemgauer, in being backed on a one-for-one basis by the national currency, having a charge for redemption which is donated to local charities, and including a system of demurrage to encourage rapid circulation.